-Want to allow apps downloaded from anywhere?
+Want to allow app downloads from anywhere?
 Here's how

-While it may be tricky, opening these apps is possible.
-Here, we’ll explain the reasoning behind Apple’s enhanced security, show you how to allow any and all apps on your Mac, and even briefly discuss keeping yourself safe from malware.
+While it may be tricky, downloading and launching these apps is still possible.
+This article will explain Apple’s enhanced security, show you how to allow apps on your Mac, and keep yourself safe from malware.

 What does it mean to be able to download apps from anywhere?

 Gatekeeper is Apple’s program that recognizes whether an app has been downloaded from the App Store.
-This program warns you when you’ve downloaded and attempted to run software from another location for the first time.
+This program instantly sends you a warning when you try to download software from another source.